Everything you need to know in 60 seconds

 Selecting a firm for your energy audit should go beyond pricing.
 The true value of an audit lies in the technical accuracy of diagnostics, depth of recommendations, and support during implementation.
 Here are key parameters to assess:

-- BEE Accreditation: Only Accredited Energy Auditors (AEAs) or Certified Energy Auditors (CEAs) recognized by the Bureau of Energy Efficiency are authorized for regulatory-grade audits.
+Only Accredited Energy Auditors (AEAs) or Certified Energy Auditors (CEAs) recognised by BEE are authorised for regulatory-grade audits.

-- Sectoral Expertise: Firms with experience in your specific domain, whether it’s heavy industry, hospitals, malls, or IT parks, bring better contextual understanding and accurate Energy Performance Indicators (EPIs).
+Firms with experience in your specific domain — heavy industry, hospitals, malls, or IT parks — bring better contextual understanding and accurate Energy Performance Indicators (EPIs).

-- Advanced Instrumentation Capability: The firm should use high-precision tools like harmonic analyzers, thermal imagers, power quality analyzers, data loggers, and have proficiency in software for simulation and load forecasting.
+The firm should use high-precision tools: harmonic analysers, thermal imagers, power quality analysers, data loggers, and software for simulation and load forecasting.

-- Integration with Safety and Compliance Audits: Look for firms that can assess electrical fire hazards, arc flash risks, and insulation degradation alongside energy inefficiencies.
+Look for firms that assess electrical fire hazards, arc flash risks, and insulation degradation alongside energy inefficiencies.

 Why Chola MS Risk Services Stands Out